Walls, fill, drainage, soil, and water — everything before the first plant goes in

 Prep the existing surface.
 After construction-debris cleanup, lightly scarify (rake or rototill) the top 1–2 in of clay.
 This keys the first new lift into the original surface so the new fill doesn't shear along the interface during rain or seismic events.

 Set the walls first.
-Build the gravel base course, set the first row of block, and start the gravel drainage column behind the wall before any clay fill is placed against it.
+Cut the toe trench, place 4–6 in of compacted ¾ in-minus gravel in the bottom, embed the first (buried) block course, lay the perforated drain pipe at the back of that course, and start the gravel drainage column behind the wall before any clay fill is placed against it.
 Build the wall up in step with the fill — never top out a 3 ft wall and then dump 3 ft of clay against it (the lateral load on an un-bedded wall will push it out of plumb).
 At 3 ft retained, the wall is at the standard gravity-wall rating for lip-style segmental block — no geogrid reinforcement needed.

 Moisture-condition the clay.
 East Bay clay compacts well only at optimum moisture.
 The field test: squeeze a handful into a ball — it should hold its shape but not smear water on your palm.
 Too dry, it powders and won't densify; too wet, it "pumps" under the compactor and will not consolidate at all.
 If a lift is too wet, spread it thin and let it dry a day.
 If too dry, mist with a hose and turn it with a rake.